How does online counselling work?

 - If you have any adaptations you require, or there's anything else I can do to help you feel more comfortable, do let me know.

 Working as an online counsellor involves having specific training to do this, usually in the form of a short course or a module as part of counselling training.
 I did a BA (Hons) in Counselling and Therapeutic Practice, which had a module on online counselling.
 However, as I trained during COVID lockdowns, I had an array of online experience in groups, teachings and with clients in placement, as well as face-to-face and telephone counselling experience.
-I now run my private practice online, and really value online counselling for it's accessibility.
+I now run my private practice solely online, and really value online counselling for it's accessibility.